 So today I give you the recipe for Pumpkin Muffins.
 That’s right.
 Pumpkin Muffins.
 It’s supposed to be super healthy but the pumpkin comes from a tin and there’s a shit load of butter and syrup so take that with a pinch – something I removed from the recipe as it’s unhealthy!

-1 can of pumpkin, 1 cup of butter, 1 cup of syrup – I like maple but golden is pretty good, 2 eggs, 1 dsp vanilla essence or extract, 3 cups of flour, 1 cup golden demerara sugar, 1 generous tsp bicarbonate of soda, 1 generous tsp baking powder, 1 level tsp cinnamon, 1 generous tsp mixed spice.
+1 can of pumpkin, 1 cup of butter, 1/2 cup of syrup – I like maple but golden is pretty good, 2 eggs, 1 dsp vanilla essence or extract, 3 cups of self raising flour, 1 & 1/2 cup golden (or demerara) sugar, 1 generous tsp bicarbonate of soda, 1 generous tsp baking powder, 1 tsp ground cinnamon, 1 tsp ground ginger, 1 tsp ground nutmeg.
 You can throw in a cup of ground almonds too if you like then.

 Soften the butter and mix with the other wet ingredients.
 Sift the dry ingredients together and then add – gradually – to the wet mix.
 Mix carefully.